garrett92895/lingqAnkiSync/readme.md

 ![MainUI](images/mainUI.png)

-Input your lingq api key and language code (such as "es" for spanish), then select the deck you want to sync lingqs to or that you want to sync lingq known status based on the card interval.
+Input your lingq api key and language code (such as "es" for spanish), then select the deck you want to sync lingqs to or that you want to sync lingq level based on the card interval.
 (Currently you should create a new deck only used for lingq's and import into that new deck, and only sync from that deck).

 ### Import